Rule 173-39-02.11 | ODA provider certification: personal care.

 (vi) Emergency procedures.

-(d) In-service training: The provider shall ensure each PCA successfully completes eight hours of in-service training every twelve months.
-Agency- and program-specific orientation shall not count toward the eight hours.
+(d) In-service training: The provider shall ensure that each PCA successfully completes eight hours of in-service training every twelve months.
+Agency- and program-specific orientation do not count toward the eight hours.

-(i) The provider shall retain copies of certificates of completion earned by each PCA after the PCA meets requirements under paragraph (C)(3) of this rule for successfully completing any training and competency evaluation program, orientation, additional training, and in-service training under paragraph (C)(3) of this rule.
-Additionally, the provider shall also record the following information for each PCA, and retain it, if it does not appear on the PCA's certificate of completion (or if the PCA did not receive a certificate of completion): name of the school or training organization, name of the course, training dates, and training hours successfully completed.
+(i) The provider shall either retain copies of certificates of completion earned by each PCA after the PCA meets requirements under paragraph (C)(3) of this rule for successfully completing any training and competency evaluation program, orientation, additional training, and in-service training under paragraph (C)(3) of this rule or record the following information for each PCA, and retain it, if it does not appear on the PCA's certificate of completion (or if the PCA did not receive a certificate of completion): name of the school or training organization, name of the course, training dates, and training hours successfully completed.

 (iii) If a person meets the initial qualifications to be a PCA under paragraph (C)(3)(a) of this rule only by the previous employment experience described in paragraph (C)(3)(a)(iii) of this rule, the provider shall also retain records to verify the former employer's name and contact information, the former PCA supervisor's name, the date the person began working for the former employer, and the date the person stopped working for the former employer.

-(5) Provider policies: The provider shall develop, implement, comply with, and maintain written policies on all the following topics:
+(5) Provider policies: The provider shall develop, implement, comply with, and maintain written or electronic policies on all the following topics:

 (a) Job descriptions for each position.

-(b) Documentation of how each PCA meets the qualifications in paragraph (C)(3) of this rule.
+(b) Retaining records on how each PCA meets the qualifications in paragraph (C)(3) of this rule.

 (6) Service verification:

-(a) The provider shall comply with section 121.36 of the Revised Code.
+(c) The provider is subject to section 121.36 of the Revised Code.

 (E) Units and rates:

-(1) One unit of personal care is fifteen minutes.
+(a) One unit of personal care as fifteen minutes.

-(3) In accordance with rule 5160-31-07 of the Administrative Code, if the same provider provides personal care during the same visit to more than one but fewer than four PASSPORT individuals in the same home, as identified in the individuals' service plans, the provider's payment rate for personal care provided to one person in the home shall be one hundred per cent of the per-unit rate listed in the provider agreement and seventy-five per cent of the per-unit rate for each subsequent PASSPORT individual in the home receiving services during the visit.
+(2) For the PASSPORT program, rule 5160-31-07 of the Administrative Code establishes the rate-setting methodology for personal care.
+According to that rule, if the same provider provides personal care during the same visit to more than one but fewer than four PASSPORT individuals in the same home, as identified in the individuals' person-centered services plans, the provider's payment rate for personal care provided to one person in the home is one hundred per cent of the per-unit rate listed in the provider agreement and seventy-five per cent of the per-unit rate for each subsequent PASSPORT individual in the home receiving services during the visit.
 As used in this paragraph, "in the same home" does not refer to a PASSPORT individual who resides alone in an apartment building where another individual may reside alone in a separate apartment.